newhavenio/newhavenio.github.io/_posts/2016-10-26-creating-featured-image-banner-jekyll.markdown

 I think this is one of the biggest reasons people decide against a Title Banner: if the image and the text are similarly colored, the text can't be read.
 It's hard to read white text against an image of a snowstorm after all.

-The hard solution is take and edit photos specifically with contrast in mind, which can really limit the options of photography-illiterate devs0.
+The hard solution is take and edit photos specifically with contrast in mind, which can really limit the options of photography-illiterate devs.
 The second is to guarantee there'll be contrast with a little CSS.

 After some digging I found out that box shadows on an element will appear over the background image.
 So all one needs to do is apply a dark box shadow to the header, make the text a light color, and the contrast is there!